Ciela2002/encrypty-chan/ENCRYPTION_DETAILS.md

 I've always found it fascinating how we can actually *prove* security properties mathematically.
 It's not just "this feels secure" – we can quantify exactly how secure something is under specific threat models.

-### The IND-CPA Game: Can You Tell Which Message I Encrypted?
+### The IND-CPA Game: Can You Tell Which Message I Encrypted? seriously like.. try?

 Indistinguishability under Chosen-Plaintext Attack (IND-CPA) is essentially a game between a challenger and an adversary: